A New Pathway for Internationally Educated Nurses to Become Nurses at Shannex

 Yes!
 We welcome applications from Internationally Educated Nurses who are not yet Shannex employees.

-If you are interested in an RN or LPN career with Shannex and are eligible for a conditional license or are already fully licensed in Nova Scotia, we invite you to apply for a role with us.
+If you are interested in an LPN career with Shannex and are eligible for a conditional license or are already fully licensed in Nova Scotia, we invite you to apply for a role with us.

 If you have questions, please contact Ron Garcia at rgarcia@shannex.com.